st3v3nmw/obsidian-spaced-repetition/README.md

 ### Installation

-Once the plugin goes through the review process, you can easily install the plugin from Obsidian's community plugin section in the Obsidian app.
+You can easily install the plugin from Obsidian's community plugin section in the Obsidian app.

+#### Manual Installation

-For now, create an `obsidian-spaced-repetition` folder under `.obsidian/plugins` in your vault.
+Create an `obsidian-spaced-repetition` folder under `.obsidian/plugins` in your vault.
 Add the `main.js`, `manifest.json`, and the `styles.css` files from the [latest release](https://github.com/st3v3nmw/obsidian-spaced-repetition/releases) to the folder.

 ### Usage